-Additional pipes that can be utilized as a result of personal preference or for a unique reason includes;
+Additional pipes that can be utilized as a result of personal preference or for a unique reason include:

-CPVC pipes; As technical as the name may seem, CPVC pipes fully known as “Chlorinated PolyVinyl Chloride” is just another form of modified plastic pipes (can be also known as a thermo plastic).
-It is produced by means of chlorination of the PVC pipes, which as a result will allow it to be more flexible and more resistant to high temperature.
-The presence of extra chlorine also makes it better for portable water.
+It is produced by means of chlorination of the PVC pipes, which will allow it to be more flexible and more resistant to high temperature.
+The presence of extra chlorine also makes it better for potable water.

-- Easily fixable and can be done with no peculiar skill or tool.
+- Easily fixable and can be done with no special skill or tool.

-- It possesses the same external diameter/ sizing of copper and PEX pipes, therefore similar push-fit fittings can be utilized.
+- It possesses the same external diameter/sizing as copper and PEX pipes, therefore similar push-fit fittings can be utilized.

 - Excessive exposure to extreme heat or cold affects pipe negatively, allowing it to either expand due to heat or break as a result of excess cold.

-- May be a little flexible but it still is brittle which will allow easy damage from high impact.
+- These may be a little flexible, but it still is brittle, which will allow easy damage from high impact.

-- Inexpensive ; cost of purchase can be relatively low
+- Inexpensive; the cost of purchase can be relatively low

 - Easy to use and install as it requires no welding or metal work

-- Durable although they don’t last as long as most other forms of piping
+- Durable, although they don’t last as long, unlike most other forms of piping.

 - Resistant to corrosion